Nikkeljohn/Burger-Joints/README.md

 As a staff user, I want to be able to edit a menu when updates are needed

-As a staff member, I would like to receive feedback when I create or update menus so that I can see they have worked

 As a staff user, I want to be able to delete a menu when it is no longer used